Cyber Security Awareness

 We also have a special event planned for Halloween on Tuesday, October 31.
 It's our fifth annual Cyber Security Scarehouse, an event where students can learn vital security tips while having a scary good time.
 The Scarehouse features t-shirts, snacks, and giveaways.
 Save the date and we hope to see you there!

 Cyber Security Scarehouse for Students: October 31

 Stop by for free T-shirts and other great giveaways.
-We'll also have delicious refreshments and some spooky guests, including an airbrush tattoo artist and a stilt walker.
-Students who attend the event will receive OCC credit and can enter a raffle to win a Surface Pro 4.
+We'll also have delicious refreshments and some spooky guests.
+Students who attend the event will receive OCC credit and can enter a raffle to win an iPad Pro.
+Stay tuned for details.

 If you are brave enough to make it all the way through our Scarehouse, you will be better prepared to ward off some of the really scary stuff that we see every day: viruses, hackers, phishing scammers, laptop thieves, and more.